-The 2018/2019 Citizen Leadership Institute dates and online registration will be available soon.
+The 2019 Citizen Leadership Institute online registration is now open!

 There is no charge to attend the Citizen Leadership Institute, but attendees must live, work or volunteer within the city limits of Apache Junction.
 Attendees are required to attend eight of the 10 sessions, attend one City Council meeting and one Planning and Zoning Commission meeting to be eligible for graduation.

 Sign Up Now!

 - Online Registration - Opening soon!

 - Schedule and Info - Coming soon

 For additional information, please contact Apache Junction's Public Information Officer at (480) 474-5080 or email.

 Getting to Know the City of Apache JunctionIntroductions

 Structure & Role of City Government, Bryant Powell

 Internal organization of the city - an overview of depts & functions